paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/intro.md

 object graph.
 However, if a mishap occurs, all that required to set the scenario and IMBOB to its initial state is to refresh this web page.

+## Source Code

+The source code for the IMBOB demonstration GraphQL API used in this scenario can be found on GitHub [here](https://github.com/reselbob/IMBOB) .

 ## Scenario Contents

 **Step 1** - Setting Up The GraphQL API to Run on Katacoda